What is Giving Compass?

-Part one of a three-part series on Social and Emotional Learning.
+Part one of a two-part series on Social and Emotional Learning.
+Read part two.

 We all want our children to grow up learning to be kind, empathetic, and globally aware.
 As children spend so many of their waking hours in school, it is critical we focus on developing these values, skills, and competencies in the classroom.
 That’s where Social & Emotional Learning (SEL) comes in.